 Centra manages its capital structure to ensure sufficient retained earnings to enable it to absorb the financial effects of adverse circumstances.
-Centra's capital requirements are met through cash generated from operations as well as short-term funding and long-term advances from its parent, Manitoba Hydro.
+Centra's capital requirements are met through cash generated from operations as well as short-term funding and long-term advances from its parent company, Manitoba Hydro-Electric Board.